zyno1/igcAnalyse/Readme.md

 # IGCAnalyse

 The program tries to extract average circling positions from igc files.
-These positions should be close to thermals.
+These positions may be close to thermals.

 Some results for the PACA region in France: